How to Spend 5 Days in Puerto Rico

 Car rental

 Our primary way of getting around Puerto Rico was with a rented car.
-We decided to rent a car to explore the island on our own terms in a cost-effective way.
+We decided to rent a car to explore the island on our terms in a cost-effective way.
 When renting a car in Puerto Rico, it’s important to note the following:

 Pro-tip: Have a designated GPS person to help you navigate while you focus on the driving.